Acting 101 for Singing Performers: Day 1, Topic 1

 3. “I’m myself” is a dangerous character to choose.
 It is also the hardest to play for many folks.
 Usually, this is a sign that someone hasn’t thought through the context and is just winging it.
-Even if you are playing yourself, realize that you are almost certainly not playing yourself onstage singing this song to that exact audience but being yourself in a very different and very specific moment that you still have to make decisions about.
+Even if you are playing yourself, realize that you are almost certainly not playing yourself.
+The circumstances of being onstage and singing a song to your exact audience whilst being yourself and making specific decisions in specific moments are still doing character work.
 “Myself” is a character just like any other.

 4. “I’m talking to myself” is another difficult choice.
 However, it is often the legitimate answer.
-Often, yes, the character is talking to themselves.
+Often, yes, the character is technically talking to themselves.
 The problem though is this results in problems on-stage.
-If you are a character talking to yourself, imagine whatever version of “yourself” you are talking to in front of yourself.
-It makes things a lot easier for you the performer and for the audience to relate to you.
+If you are a character talking to yourself, imagine whatever version of “yourself” you are talking to.
+Then, imagine that this version of “yourself” is in front of you, and that’s who you’re talking to.
+This way you are still talking to “yourself,” and it makes things a lot easier for the audience to relate to you.

 5. Keeping the storytelling in your head.
-In real life, a good deal of our thinking and imagining happens inside our head with little external signs of what is playing out.
+In real life, a good deal of our thinking and imagining happens inside our heads, with little external signs of what is playing out.
 Most of the time this just doesn’t work on the live stage.
-It causes vocal problems and makes it hard for the audience to connect with the actor or actress.
-One way we have to modify human behavior for the stage that isn’t true to real-life behavior is by taking those internal thoughts from being thought inside our head to imagining that they are being played out in front of us.
+It causes vocal problems and makes it hard for the audience to connect with the performer.
+One way we have to modify human behavior for the stage that isn’t true to real-life behavior is taking those internal thoughts from inside our head to imagining that they are being played out in front of us.

-With whatever song you are working on during your practice time: write at the top, in the margins, or on the back what you decide about the who, what, where, when, or why of the song.
-I am a very visual person, so instead of words I often find images or write words that remind me of specific mental images.
-As long as you have a way of recording what you decide in a way that is as clear and accessible to you as possible then you are building a context you can use.
+With whatever song you are working on during your practice time: write somewhere visible (at the top, in the margins, or on the back) what you decide about the who, what, where, when, and why of the song.
+Personally, I am a visual learner, so instead of words I often find pictures or write things that remind me of specific mental images.
+As long as you have a way of recording what you decide in a way that is as clear and accessible to you as possible, then you are building a context you can use.
 The goal is ultimately to consistently inhabit the same world with the same song each time you practice and to make it more real to yourself each time you do.
-That world can evolve and change.
+Remember that this world can evolve and change.